 Unfortunately my trusty Canon 200D met with an unfortunate accident and was retired early.
 Shooting a sunrise at Cathedral Rocks (Kiama, NSW) one morning, a lapse in attention saw my camera topple into the ocean.
 I kept the sensor as a keepsake!

 A few painful and sad weeks later I managed to collect enough cash to by myself a spiffy Sony A7 III and have never looked back.

 I find myself mostly shooting almost exclusively with the Sony 16-35mm f/4, a great lens for landscape photography.
 I have a few other bits and pieces but I’ll get to that in the Main Gear Talk.

 I don’t think I have a lot of gear but it is slowly growing over time.
 Most of my gear isn’t needed to get a good photograph.
 My gear has evolved to let me get long exposure shots portraying movement in water.

 I shoot exclusively on the Sony A7 III, mostly because I can’t afford another body :D. But seriously this camera is a power house for landscape photography.

 Sony FE 16-35mm f/4 – I use this lens for almost all my landscape shots.
 The optics on this lens are great, generally sharp across all f-stops.
 Can’t go past the bang for buck on this lens.

 Sony FE 70-200mm f/4 – I bought this little ripper second hand and what a purchase.
-I find myself regularly pulling this lens out to get abstract shots like panning shots or close up’s of ocean flow.
+I find myself regularly pulling this lens out to get abstract photography shots like panning or close up’s of ocean flow.